 Be on the lookout for hypoglycemia

-We hold on to our puppies for ten weeks to make low-blood sugar less of a risk.
+We usually hold on to our puppies for ten weeks or until they weigh 2 pounds to make hypoglycemia (low blood sugar levels) less of a risk.
 Be aware that toy breed puppies don’t have much in the way of reserves, so even after a long play session, they can deplete themselves.
-Mi-ki puppies need access to food and water at all times.
-If you are traveling a long distance with your puppy, you will be given a Karo Syrup syringe to squeeze into their mouth or rub on their gums for the following symptoms:
+Mi-Ki puppies need access to food and water at all times and you must ensure they remember to eat.
+Puppies that are hypoglycemic won’t feel like eating so forcing some Forti Cal into their mouths may be required to get them to eat.

 - Glassy-eyed appearance

-- Unsteady walking
+- Unsteady walking/dizziness